-At Cultivate, we seek to break down the segregation of land uses that have created patterns of sprawl and to reintegrate architecture and landscape in a variety of ways into our built environments.
+We seek to break down the segregation of land uses that have created patterns of sprawl and to reintegrate architecture and landscape in a variety of ways in our built environments.

 We know how to guide an open, constructive dialogue to reach community consensus and a shared vision.
 This is the process of collecting and documenting all the ideas and communicating those ideas in a cohesive, compelling and easy-to-understand manner.
 We believe in challenging the ways of the past to bring about innovation and a fresh approach.

 The foundational layer of green space-- including parks, working lands and natural areas.